Sample Workflow#

 Here, we can start using the QSCAT plugin.
 The QSCAT plugin has a feature that automates the creation of the Baseline buffer.

 Open QSCAT if not yet opened.
-The QSCAT plugin can be open by clicking the icon at the top toolbar area near the Python Console icon.
+The QSCAT plugin can be open by clicking the

 In the QSCAT interface, navigate to Automator Tab.
 Then, in the Baseline Buffer section, select the merged shoreline layer from Input shorelines layer.
 Next, enter